juhasev/sample-ninja-help/subpanel-settings-registration-links.md

 ## Registration Links

-Click on the **TEST** -button you can take the survey in the test mode.
+Click on the **TEST** -button you can take the survey in the **test mode**.
 The first link is a universal link which automatically detects user's locale.

 > If you run the survey in the test mode then you will see a blue **INFO** button which gives you more information what is beign collected in the background.

-> Please note that no panelist will be created if you take the registration survey in test mode.
-This also means you will not received email confirmation email.
+> Please note that the registration survey does not register new panelists or send confirmation emails when run using the **test mode**.

 > Any registration survey link can be turned into test mode simply by appending **test** parameter at the end of registration survey URL.
 Example: